 - You can visit web blogs, small business websites or any other sites which don’t ask for any credit card credentials.

-- Avoid giving bank or personal information on the site which have blocked scripts or shield.
+- Avoid giving the bank or personal information on the site which has blocked scripts or shield.

 Is It OK to Load Unsafe Scripts in Chrome?